 INTRODUCTION

-(or rocky) planets.
-Most of our knowledge of Mercury comes from the three
+rocky) planets.
+Most of our knowledge of Mercury comes from the three Mariner

-digitally mosaicking much of the lunar and mercurian image data acquired
+mosaicking much of the lunar and mercurian image data acquired by Mariner 10.

-by Mariner 10.
-As progress is made on this project (sponsored by NASA's
+As progress is made on this project (sponsored by NASA's Planetary Geology

 The Terrestrial Planets: Fun Facts